garain/k-rms-clustering-app/README.md

 4) File size should be <=600 KB.

 # Output
-Dictionary with Accuracy and Clusters and corresponding points assigned to each cluster.
+Dictionary with Accuracy and Clusters centroids alongwith a message showing number of iterations and lowest and highest errors.

 # Publication details